LEVEL Flight Delay and Cancellation Compensation

 Less than 7 DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-If you choose to board a different flight from the airline, you’re still eligible for compensation.
-The most important thing is when you reach your final destination.
+If you choose to board another flight from the airline, you’re still eligible for compensation.
+The key factor is when you reach your final destination.

 2. The time difference between the scheduled and actual arrival